chef/chef-web-docs/chef_master/source/knife_windows.rst

    $ winrm set winrm/config '@{MaxTimeoutms="1800000"}'

-Ensure that the Windows Firewall is configured to allow WinRM connections between the workstation and the Chef server.
+Ensure that the Windows Firewall is configured to allow WinRM connections between the workstation and the Chef Infra Server.
 For example:

 .. code-block:: bash